dazdaz/chirp3-karaoke/README_MUSIC_SETUP.md

 - Respect artists' rights and Bandcamp's terms of service
 - Some tracks may not be downloadable due to artist restrictions
 - The tool preserves existing songs and adds new ones to the database
+- The `songs.json` file is gitignored to avoid committing downloaded content metadata
+- Use the `artists.sh` script to manage artist-specific operations

 ## Troubleshooting